Magic Quadrant for Finance and Accounting BPO

 Visionaries have a clear vision of market direction and are focused on preparing for that, especially with innovative technology solutions, but they still can improve the scale and scope of service delivery.
 For the vendor in this quadrant, time and attention to executing the visionary service and delivery plans will help it to capitalize on its visions with new prospects.

 Niche Players typically concentrate on particular market segments, such as U.K.-based clients, public-sector clients, or manufacturing sector or midsize organizations, and they often support only those services that apply to those targeted segments.
-Among the comprehensive F&A BPO players in this quadrant, strengthening geographic sales and delivery strategy is a bigger consideration than in the past; targeting more vertical markets or more regional markets directly or via partners can therefore designate Niche Player status, as well as overall viability, innovation and time servicing the market.
+Strengthening geographic sales and delivery strategy is a bigger consideration than in the past among the comprehensive F&A BPO players in this quadrant; targeting more vertical markets or more regional markets directly or via partners can therefore designate Niche Player status.
 The relative number of installed bases of comprehensive contracts is also a factor.
 However, many of the providers in this segment were rated very highly for customer experience, and many can be considered to be leading players within their niche market focus.

 Gartner defines comprehensive F&A processes as the outsourcing of three or more finance processes to a single provider.
 This report analyzes leading providers of F&A BPO that have met the criteria of $40 million or more in F&A BPO revenue.
 The market is differentiated by the scale of delivery that F&A BPO vendors have experience with; for example, several providers support complex, global deals, while others focus on supporting midsize corporations, or just one industry, or just one country, such as the U.K. These characteristics are important to weigh in making the right provider choice, and in the cases in which a provider supports only one country or limited services, then this has contributed to its rating in this system.